anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 --- abstract

-This document defines enhancements to Bootstrapping a Remote Secure Key Infrastructure (BRSKI) {{RFC8995}} to enable bootstrapping in domains featuring no or only limited connectivity between a pledge and the domain registrar.
+This document defines enhancements to Bootstrapping a Remote Secure Key Infrastructure (BRSKI, RFC8995) to enable bootstrapping in domains featuring no or only limited connectivity between a pledge and the domain registrar.
 It specifically changes the interaction model from a pledge-initiated mode, as used in BRSKI, to a pledge-responding mode, where the pledge is in server role.
 For this, BRSKI with Pledge in Responder Mode (BRSKI-PRM) introduces a new component, the registrar-agent, which facilitates the communication between pledge and registrar during the bootstrapping phase.
 To establish the trust relation between pledge and registrar, BRSKI-PRM relies on object security rather than transport security.